Mattsi-Jansky/matt.si/content/blog/2024-01/llms-overpromised/index.md

 Some places are are even using the "AI" buzzword to generate capital and interest without actually employing any any novel AI techniques.
 Take the case of recruitment startup Apply Pro[^31], who are trying to automate the CV screening process.
 Glossing over why that is a bad idea, the funny thing about them is that they advertise themselves as "AI for talent acquisition", yet if we view their website through the internet archive all mention of being "built with AI" is curiously absent on before the LLM craze begins[^32].
 Similarly, fintech company RedCloud now advertises itself as "AI Powered technology" and refers to itself as "the world's Open AI Commerce Platform"[^33].
 Yet, if you open the most recent archive before the release of ChatGPT[^34] there is no mention of AI whatsoever.
 We see this yet again in fintech app Cleo, who today market themselves as "AI Meets Money", and advertise the "world's first AI assistant dedicated to personal finance"[^37].
 Yet again, if you go back a year in the archives the "AI" marketing push is absent[^37].
 This is particularly odd because Cleo's whole thing is a smart assistant, yet they seemingly didn't think to include "AI" in their marketing until after the ChatGPT craze made "AI" such a big buzzword.
 What has changed?
 Have these companies suped up their technology with the magical power of AI in the past year or two?
 No, they work the same way they always did.
 The buzzword just became popular and now everyone feels they have to use it.

-So huge has been this AI tsunami that the island of Anguilla, which happens to own exclusive rights to the `.ai` domain, is seeing an estimated $45m windfall from startups purchasing domain names[^29].
-And this is not some fringe conspiracy.
-The Wall Street Journal has noted this strange phenomenon; "ChatGPT Fever Has Investors Pouring Billions Into AI Startups, No Business Plan Required"[^20].
+Others still have actually faked using AI, claiming that their magic black box is a robot when it is really an underpaid remote worker in the Philippines[^48].
+In fact, this is happened repeatedly.
+An "AI drive-thru"[^44], "AI auto-fill" for credit card details[^45], "AI" that creates apps for you[^46], "AI" chatbots[^47], "AI" for creating 3D models[^49], all of them were really just remote workers in countries where labour is cheap and employment regulations may be more lenient.
+This is the true face of the recent AI craze: All hype, no substance, just a novel way to market old exploitative practices.
+It is just capitalism in a trench coat.

 But it is not only tech businesses being taken by the AI craze: The UK government wasted no time in applying LLMs to a wide range of issues, despite the well known and documented biases against minorities these models frequently show[^26].
 The Guardian's investigation into the matter even found that dozens of people may have had their benefits mistakenly taken away due to an "AI algorithm".
 And no company is too small to jump on this bandwagon, with Microsoft declaring that 2024 will be the "year of AI" and, in the weirdest stunt since Microsoft added a LinkedIn shortcut to their office keyboards, added  an "AI button" to their new keyboards[^27].
 Not even Windows' Notepad app can escape this wave of AI exposure[^28].

+So huge has been this AI tsunami that the island of Anguilla, which happens to own exclusive rights to the `.ai` domain, is seeing an estimated $45m windfall from startups purchasing domain names[^29].
+And this is not some fringe conspiracy.
+The Wall Street Journal has noted this strange phenomenon; "ChatGPT Fever Has Investors Pouring Billions Into AI Startups, No Business Plan Required"[^20].

 ## There but for a use-case

-Many of these hyped usecases feel, to me, a bit desparate.
+Outright fraudsters aside, there are some companies that have genuinely applied LLMs to their products.
+Many of these hyped usecases feel to me a bit desparate.
 AI for dog grooming[^25], a mirror that gives you compliments[^40], and just to make sure you don't escape the hustle for even a microsecond a toothbrush that explains how to best brush your teeth while you're using it[^41].
 Am I alone in thinking that these aren't exactly fulfilling the grand vision of AI?
 It feels like some entrepeneur is throwning darts labelled "AI" at a wall covered in notes like "dog grooming", "mirrors" and "teeth cleaning", and then going with whatever it lands on regardless of whether it is really a valuable idea or not.
 If ChatGPT is so ground-breaking, where are the ground-breaking products?

 One of the silliest such use-cases comes from YouTube, who want to add a chatbot to videos that will answer questions about the videos[^42].
 What exciting things can it do?
 Well it can tell you how many comments, likes or views a video has.
 But, all that information was already readily available on the page right in front of you.
 Why would I go to the effort of typing the question just to get a longer, more convoluted answer to a question when I can find a simpler, easier to read answer just by moving my eyes a few degrees?
 You can also ask it to summarise the content of the comments, which is an… interesting proposition.
 Knowing what YouTube comment sections are like, I doubt YouTube will let that feature get to general availability.
 But that aside, given that the thing frequently hallucinates you'll need to fact-check everything it says if you are doing any real work with it.
 In which case, can LLMs summarising information really save you any time?
-Or will it just lead misplaced trust and mistakes?
+It sounds to me like a stretch.

 The search for a use-case has driven some to reach to brazenly unethical, anti-social use-cases such as Reply Guy[^43], the LLM chatbot that spams social media on your behalf to plug your company.
 Yes, this 21st century equivalent of an auto-dialler is an actual business model they are promoting without the slightest bit of self-awareness or shame.

 Ultimately, for ethical use-cases you are very limited.
 An LLM is not autonamous, and cannot solve logical problems.
 The only thing it can really do is provide a human-like dialogue interface.
 This is rarely going to be faster or more productive than GUI interfaces, but it may have applications for accessibility.
 Even then though there is the difficult question of trust, because the material the bot is reading may be designed to hack it, or may accidentally happen to trigger a state in the bot that leads to unexpected behaviour.
 Moreover, it just isn't that interesting: As a technology, it's only purpose is to provide an interface into better, more interesting technology.

----

-Point about using it for development:

-> I do wonder if you're writing LLM prompts like these for actual business logic do you fundamentally just not know what you want
-> If you can describe what the intended output from a given input is, it can be developed the proper way using tests and deterministic code.
-If you can't be bothered to do that, you can leave it up to a LLM and hope its assumptions about edge cases match your assumptions, which you haven't even thought about yet

 ### Valid use-cases